ummjevel/Generative-AI-for-beginners-dotnet/04-Practical.NETGenAISamples/readme.md

 _logger.LogInformation("Product added to memory: {Product} with recordId: {RecordId}", product.Name, recordId);
 ```

-The code above demonstrates how to iterate over the products and add them to the memory, create a new product vector, generate the embedding for the product information, convert the embedding result to a float array, and assign it to the product vector.
+The code above demonstrates how to iterate over the products and add them to the memory.

+After we create a new product vector, we use it to generate embedding for the product information, convert the embedding result to a float array, and assign it to the product vector.

+Look at `_productsCollection`, it is a reference to the container where the products are stored, using a CosmosDB call to get the response for the recordId.
+For in this case, for logging.

 The product is then added to the memory, repeating the process for each product in the collection.

 After that, when the user searches for a product, we can compare the user's query with the product vectors and return the most relevant products.

 ```csharp
 try